-• The report advises the committee on the progress made by the two large scale voluntary transfer housing associations on the three undertakings that remain following the end of the Delivery of Promises Programme in 2007.
+The report advises the committee on the progress made by the two large scale voluntary transfer housing associations on the three undertakings that remain following the end of the Delivery of Promises Programme in 2007.

-RECOMMENDATION FOR COMMUNITY SCRUTINY COMMITTE: That: (A) The Committee review performance by both Riversmead and Circle Housing South Anglia Housing Associations on the three remaining stock transfer undertakings for the year 2013/14 and pass any recommendations onto the Executive Member for health, housing and community support for consideration.
+That: the Committee review performance by both Riversmead and Circle South Anglia Housing Associations on the three remaining stock transfer undertakings for the year 2014/15 and pass any recommendations onto the Executive Member for Health and Wellbeing for consideration.